sunsided/os/DIARY.md

 the userland binary since the kernel writes to a user page.
 Adding a little drop guard that calls `stac` on enter and `clac` on exit made this a no-brainer, too.

+Added a proper Rust binary (with a custom linker script and entrypoint) and added a bundler to provide a simple "initramfs" without actual `cpio`.
+Hacked in ELF loading (again), this time without a global allocator, and failed miserably once more while remapping pages for the init binary.
+In the end, it worked.
+I added a `println!` style macro in my "standard library".
+It had a fancy little bug (page faults, again) whenever I tried to print a value in hex formatting.
+Without it, or simply interpolating an integer, worked just fine.
+The moment I turned it `:04x`, it'd fail with a load from `0x04`.
+Turns out that the syscall was missing a crucial bit of restoring `rbx` (where I stashed the user `rsp`).
+I tried to mark it as clobbered in the caller-side assembly, but `rbx` is an LLVM-reserved register, so that would fail differently now.
+So I changed the stash to `r12`, define the ABI to always clobber `rcx` and `r11` (from syscall/sysret) _and_ `r12` ... and it works.

 ## 2025-11-13

 Syscall today.
 Refactored the crates a bit and upon wiring up the STAR/LSTAR registers